Contents

 If the fire alarm system is activated in the building, the following action must be taken:

-• if the cause of the activation is not a fire or a fire which has been extinguished, dependant on the location of the building, the following action must be taken
+- if the cause of the activation is not a fire or a fire which has been extinguished, dependent on the location of the building, the following action must be taken

-• for sites with an automatic system that alerts an alarm monitoring centre contact the fire alarm monitoring centre and state that that the fire service is not required
+- for sites with an automatic system that alerts an alarm monitoring centre contact the fire alarm monitoring centre and state that the fire service is not required

 If the cause of the activation is a fire and the fire is not under control and the alarm system has not activated, staff must activate the fire alarm system by breaking the glass or operating a key in the nearest call point.
 The following action must then be taken.